uyuni-project/tetra/README.md

 ## Status

-`gjp` is a research project currently in alpha state.
-Basic concepts seem to be viable, packages are currently being built with the new approach to identify problem areas but not all basic features have been coded yet.
-If you are a packager you can try to use it (any feedback would be **very** welcome!), but be warned that anything can still change at this point.
+`gjp` is a research project currently in beta state.
+All basic features have been coded, non-essential ones are being planned, packages are currently being built.
+If you are a packager you can try to use it, any feedback would be **very** welcome!

 At the moment `gjp` is tested on openSUSE and can only output RPMs for the openSUSE and SLES distributions.
 Fedora, RHEL and other distros could be supported in the future.